 It’s best to just accept that we are all friends and that life is easier that way.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, MrJaidenFrostWrite a Review